 Moderate Resorts are less in your face when it comes to Disney theming and draw inspiration from the area which they’re trying to represent – pastel colored exteriors at Caribbean Beach Resort, Spanish Colonial architecture at Coronado Springs, mansions and bayou themed buildings at Port Orleans Riverside Resort and a little bit of Mardi Gras flair at the French Quarter.

 The Cabins at Disney’s Fort Wilderness Resort combines rustic charm with villa like amenities – a log cabin with full kitchen and outdoor eating area.

 Moderate Resorts use bus transportation between parks and Downtown Disney.

 Guests staying at Port Orleans Riverside and Port Orleans French Quarter can take a bus or boat to Downtown Disney.

-With the exception of Port Orleans French Quarter, all moderate resorts have a full service restaurant so it’s not necessary to travel far if you’re looking for a quiet place to eat after a busy day at the parks.
+With the exception of Port Orleans French Quarter Resort, all moderate resorts have a full service restaurant so it’s not necessary to travel far if you’re looking for a quiet place to eat after a busy day at the parks.
 French Quarter guests are only a few minutes walk from Boatwright’s — Port Orleans Riverside’s full service restaurant.

-Cabins at Fort Wilderness can accommodate 6 people (2 double beds + bunk bed) and baby in a crib.
+Cabins at Disney’s Fort Wilderness Resort can accommodate 6 people (2 double beds + bunk bed) and baby in a crib.
 Cabins are also equipped with a full kitchen including a fridge, stove, microwave, dishwasher and toaster.
 There’s a dining table as well as a patio deck with a charcoal grill so guests can eat in or outside.